Insights

 A strong SEO strategy maps search intent to the right page type.

-This matters because the wrong page type can block performance.
 For example, someone searching “what is SEO” usually wants a clear explanation.
 If the page immediately pushes a service offer, it may feel too commercial.
 But if the page never connects to relevant services or deeper guides, it may miss the chance to guide readers further.

 How should a pillar page behave?